Contents Page

 Somewhat of a departure from my normal travels .. a few days spent upriver in The Gambia with my long-time Mandinka friends on their typical West African farm.

-My journey by bush taxi and ferries, criss-crossing the River Gambia in late 2007, to share their farming life, the harvesting of their Groundnut crop and to watch the management of the herds of Cattle by nomadic Fula herdsmen, who were passing though the Basse Santa Su area on their long walks to find fresh pastures.
+My journey by bush taxi and ferries, criss-crossing the River Gambia in late 2007, to share their farming life, harvesting their Groundnut crop and watching the management of the herds of cattle by nomadic Fula herdsmen passing though the Basse Santa Su area on their long walks to find fresh pastures.

 One of West Africa's best kept natural secrets .. scenic landscapes, rivers, creeks, animist tribes and bird life, providing plenty of material to delight photographers and ornithologists.